-- Results in a more faithful representation of the rights and obligations arising from leases by requiring lessees to recognize the lease assets and lease liabilities that arise from leases in the statement of financial position and to disclose qualitative and quantitative information about lease transactions, such as information about variable lease payments and options to renew and terminate leases
+- Results in a more faithful representation of the rights and obligations arising from leases by requiring lessees to recognize the lease assets and lease liabilities that arise from leases in the statement of financial position and to disclose qualitative and quantitative information about lease transactions, such as information about variable lease payments and options to renew and terminate leases.

-- Results in fewer opportunities for organizations to structure leasing transactions to achieve a particular accounting outcome on the statement of financial position
+- Results in fewer opportunities for organizations to structure leasing transactions to achieve a particular accounting outcome on the statement of financial position.

-- Improves understanding and comparability of lessees’ financial commitments regardless of the manner they choose to finance the assets used in their businesses
+- Improves understanding and comparability of lessees’ financial commitments regardless of the manner they choose to finance the assets used in their businesses.

-- Aligns lessor accounting and sale and leaseback transactions guidance more closely to comparable guidance in Topic 606, Revenue from Contracts with Customers, and Topic 610, Other Income
+- Aligns lessor accounting and sale and leaseback transactions guidance more closely to comparable guidance in Topic 606, Revenue from Contracts with Customers, and Topic 610, Other Income.

-- Provides users of financial statements with additional information about lessors’ leasing activities and lessors’ exposure to credit and asset risk as a result of leasing
+- Provides users of financial statements with additional information about lessors’ leasing activities and lessors’ exposure to credit and asset risk as a result of leasing.

-- Clarifies the definition of a lease to address practice issues that were raised about the previous definition of a lease and to align the concept of control, as it is used in the definition of a lease, more closely with the control principle in both Topic 606, and Topic 810, Consolidation
+- Clarifies the definition of a lease to address practice issues that were raised about the previous definition of a lease and to align the concept of control, as it is used in the definition of a lease, more closely with the control principle in both Topic 606, and Topic 810, Consolidation.

 - Leases of intangible assets (see Topic 350, Intangibles—Goodwill and Other).

-- Leases to explore for or use minerals, oil, natural gas, and similar nonregenerative resources (see Topics 930, Extractive Activities—Mining, and 932, Extractive Activities—Oil and Gas).
+- Leases to explore for or use minerals, oil, natural gas, and similar nonregenerative resources (see Topic 930, Extractive Activities—Mining, and Topic 932, Extractive Activities—Oil and Gas).
 This includes the intangible right to explore for those natural resources and rights to use the land in which those natural resources are contained (that is, unless those rights of use include more than the right to explore for natural resources), but not equipment used to explore for the natural resources.